EFTGFF/Language/README.md

 # Language
-C language and Dr.Zhanghaoyang's JvavScript and JvavScript Object Notation
+DiscoverScript and Dr.Zhanghaoyang's JvavScript and JvavScript Object Notation